 CERD is working closely with local councils to roll out the preparation of REDS, which apply standardised regional economic development methodology to identify existing economic strengths, new opportunities to enhance the region's development, performance and competitiveness and to set the region on a path to sustainable economic development.

-The brief for ROLUS is to ensure land use planning supports growth and diversity in rural areas.
-It is important that you complete this questionnaire.
-This will help inform the ROLUS project as to opportunities and potential barriers to growth, which may be related to planning matters such as zoning in rural areas.
-The ROLUS team will also be consulting with specific industry groups.
-The two project teams are working very closely together and sharing information to ensure the consultation processes for each are complementary.
+The brief for ROLUS is to ensure land use planning supports growth and diversity in rural areas, and the current project aims to identify opportunities and potential barriers to growth.
+The ROLUS team will be consulting with specific industry groups.
+The two projects are interlinked and the teams are continuing to work very closely together.
+You can find out more about ROLUS and how you can get involved here.